HesthaNeo/hq-core-switching/README.md

                 <img width="866" height="416" alt="Screenshot 2026-02-05 201605" src="https://github.com/user-attachments/assets/dded2016-33c2-4fa9-910f-0a59057cc025" />
             <p><em>- We implement the "spanning-tree portfast" command to allow the accessport to transition immediately to the forwarding state, skipping the 30-50 second delay of listening and learning states.
 This is so end-user devices can receive instant network access, but while still running spanning-tree on the switch itself to prevent loops.
 Lastly, we use the "mls qos trust device cisco-phone" command on these specific access ports if a device identifies itself via cisco discovery drotocol (CDP) as a cisco IP phone, we're telling the switch to trust the voice quality markings it sends and prioritize its traffic. </em></p>
         <h3>Step 11: Configure Static Routes</h3>
-            <p>- Now we will configure all necessary access ports so that the corresponding end devices may connect to their specific vlan.
-We do this to provide security by segregating the traffic, simplifying network management, and ensuring these end devices only receive data intended for their assigned network segment.
-We will be configuring fast access ports Fa0/1 - 18 for both switches. </p>
+            <p>- Now we will configure a default route to point to the HQ internet router data interface IP address (Not installed yet).
+Next we will ensure we have a route to Branch 1 and Branch 2 networks pointing to the HQ WAN router data IP interface.
+Lastly, we will ensure we have a route to the private WAN service provider network, pointing to the HQ WAN router data interface IP address. </p>